Learn to Walk Like a Supermodel in High Heels

 Be Conscious of Your Body

 Walking gracefully in high heels is a head-to-toe experience.
 Relax your hips and knees, engage your abs, keep your shoulders back, and hold your head high.
 It might seem impossible at first, but you’ll eventually find your rhythm.

 Take Small Steps

 Be careful not to overextend yourself with long, quick strides.
-Wearing heels naturally makes your stride shorter, so you’ll need to take more steps than usual.
+Wearing heels naturally makes your strides shorter, so you’ll need to take more steps than usual.

-There’s no shame in taking a seat now and then.
+There’s no shame in occasionally taking a seat.
 As Miss J added, “Whenever and wherever you can, sit, sit, sit!”
 It’ll give your feet a chance to rest and allow you to walk more comfortably.
-Plus, if you sit in a cute way (stretched at the waist and legs crossed at the ankle), you’ll be able to show off both your legs and your gorgeous shoes.
+Plus, if you sit in a cute way—stretched at the waist and legs crossed at the ankle—you’ll be able to show off both your legs and shoes.

 Heel First, Then Toe

 When walking, step with your heel first, and your toes last.
 It looks the best and gives you more balance.
 The exceptions to this rule are when you’re walking downstairs (heel and toe together), or up the stairs (all of your weight on your toe).
 No matter how ready you are for the Paris runways, it’s still a good idea to hold onto the railing.